kbroman/blog/content/post/2019-02-11_writing_text_in_minecraft_with_r.md

 ## Pixel-based fonts

-It seems like I just needed some old-style, pixelated fonts.
+It seemed like I just needed some old-style, pixelated fonts.
 You know, like the ones used on LCD displays.
 It took a lot of googling, but I finally found this [font bitmaps](http://uzebox.org/wiki/index.php?title=Font_Bitmaps) page at